Ezekiel 21 – The Sword of Yahweh’s Judgment

 i.
 “Our King is always engaged in destruction, that He may the better occupy Himself with construction.
 He overthrows our cities of brick that He may build them of marble.
 He removes the things that can be shaken, as things that are made, that the things which cannot be shaken may remain.”
 (Meyer)

 e.
-Until He comes whose right it is, and I will give it to Him: Zedekiah was the last of a long line descended from David to reign in some sense of Jerusalem and Israel.
+Until He comes whose right it is, and I will give it to Him: Zedekiah was the last of a long line descended from David to reign in some sense over Jerusalem and Israel.
 He and his reign would be overthrown, and no descendant of David would sit on the throne until He comes whose right it is – that is, until God’s Messiah, the true Son of David comes.
-This was wonderfully and obviously fulfilled in in Jesus Christ, and still waits for its ultimate fulfillment.
+This was wonderfully and obviously fulfilled in Jesus Christ and still waits for its ultimate fulfillment.

 i.
 “Verse 27 is one of the great Messianic promises of the O.T., although it is often overlooked.
-It is similar to the promise of Gen. 49.10, (RSV).
+It is similar to the promise of Genesis 49.10, (RSV).
 After the exile there were no more kings of David’s line.
 Zerubbabel, who was leader soon after the return, was of David’s line, but was never king.”
 (Wright)

 ii.
 “This was Judah’s only hope in the midst of their current judgment.
 When Judah would ultimately be purified, then the ‘scepter’ (Messiah) would rule over his people.”
 (Alexander)

 iii.
 “From Zedekiah down to the Lord Jesus there has been no one in the line of David who ever sat on that throne.
 Ezekiel is saying that no one would ever be able to do so.
 The Lord Jesus is the only One who will.
 Right now He is sitting at God’s right hand, waiting until His enemies are made His footstool when He comes to this earth to rule.”
 (McGee)